 A Small Pill with a Big Story

-Sotorasib looks like any other pill, but it represents an astounding breakthrough in cancer science.
+Sotorasib looks like any other pill, but it represents a breakthrough in cancer science.
 In fact, the US Food and Drug Administration officially granted it a Breakthrough Therapy designation in December 2020.
 This means the drug has demonstrated substantial improvement over standard treatment and may be close to receiving approval for use beyond clinical trials.

 A targeted therapy, sotorasib blocks a cancer-causing protein that results from a mutation in a gene called KRAS (pronounced “kay-rass”).
 KRAS, initially discovered in 1982 by scientists at the National Cancer Institute and multiple other academic centers, was one of the first cancer genes ever found.
 Mutations in KRAS and two related genes, HRAS and NRAS, are found in about 20% of all cancers.